 The bank's terms and conditions on the same actually, rule over that.
 However, different banks will give you different numbers, resulting differently.
 So, to be absolutely sure, refer to their product brochure or literature.

-Hypothecation is a process of guaranteeing possessions as a security/ collateral for the settlement of your loan.
+Hypothecation is a process of guaranteeing possessions as a security or a collateral for the settlement of your loan.
 In other words, it is an entitlement against the pledged asset as a security of a debt in a contract between you and the bank.

-- How to cancel my two wheeler hypothecation?
+8. How do I cancel my two-wheeler hypothecation?

 - Once your loan is completely repaid, keep the receipt as a proof.

-- You will be given two forms of Form 35 from the lender (bank) and fill them up duly as directed.
+- You will be given two forms of Form 35 from the lender (bank or NBFC) and fill them up duly as directed.

-- Get a postal cover and put a 12 rupee stamp on it.
+- Get a postal cover and put a Re.12 stamp on it.
 Remember to put your name and contact details on it.

-- You will be levied INR 100 as the processing fee for HP termination.
-Now get the receipt after disbursement.
+- You will be levied Rs.100 as the processing fee for HP termination.
+Now, you will get the receipt after disbursement.

-- Attach your bike's original RC book, copy of your insurance document and duplicate copy of valid pollution under control certificate along with the aforementioned postal cover and submit it to the Regional Transport Office.
+- Attach your bike's original RC book, copy of your insurance document, and duplicate copy of valid pollution under a control certificate along with the aforementioned postal cover and submit it to the Regional Transport Office.